wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-defender-for-cloud-apps/includes/7-troubleshoot-cloud-discovery-microsoft-defender-cloud-apps.md

     Logs sent to the collector don't appear in the portal.
   :::column-end:::
   :::column:::
-    Complete the following steps:

-1. Check to see if there are failed parsing tasks in the Governance log.

-     -  If so, troubleshoot the error with the Log Parsing error table above.
-     -  If not, check the data sources and Log collector configuration in the portal.

-        1. In the **Data source** page, verify that the name of data source is **NSS** and that it's configured correctly.
-        2. In the **Log collectors** page, verify that the data source is linked to the right log collector.
-2. Check the local configuration of the on-premises log collector machine.

-    1. Sign-in to the log collector over SSH and run the **collector\_config** utility.
-    2. Confirm that your firewall or proxy is sending logs to the log collector using the protocol you defined (Syslog/TCP, Syslog/UDP or FTP).
-Then verify that it's sending them to the correct port and directory.
-    3. Run netstat on the machine and verify that it receives incoming connections from your firewall or proxy.
-3. Verify that the log collector is allowed to initiate outbound traffic on port 443.
+    Complete the following steps:1.
+Check to see if there are failed parsing tasks in the Governance log.\- If so, troubleshoot the error with the Log Parsing error table above.\- If not, complete the following steps to check the data sources and Log collector configuration in the portal:a.
+In the **Data source** page, verify that the name of data source is **NSS** and that it's configured correctly.b.
+In the **Log collectors** page, verify that the data source is linked to the right log collector.2.
+Check the local configuration of the on-premises log collector machine by completing the following steps:a.
+Sign-in to the log collector over SSH and run the **collector\_config** utility.b.
+Confirm that your firewall or proxy is sending logs to the log collector using the protocol you defined (Syslog/TCP, Syslog/UDP or FTP).
+Then verify that it's sending them to the correct port and directory.c.
+Run netstat on the machine and verify that it receives incoming connections from your firewall or proxy.3.
+Verify that the log collector is allowed to initiate outbound traffic on port 443.
   :::column-end:::
 :::row-end:::
 :::row:::